-We thought that you may find this article posted on the Psychology website to be interesting.
+We thought that you may find this excerpt from an article posted on the Psychology Today website to be powerful, and potentially helpful.
 View the article in its entirety at the URL below.

 Everyone uses defense mechanisms, and if you believe Freud, everyone has to, in order to avoid staring in the face of our worst anxieties.
 Even if you don’t believe Freud, it’s hard to argue with the position that we all occasionally rely on such common forms of managing our most difficult feelings as pushing them out of awareness.
 In close relationships, where your deepest emotions are often aroused, it’s even more likely that you’ll rely on your defenses to help you manage those emotions.
 As it turns out, some of the most common defense mechanisms may make you even more anxious by getting in the way of your relationship happiness.
 A new paper by Wei Zhang and Ben-yu Guo (2017) of Nanjing China’s Normal University, suggests which defense mechanisms are worst and, by extension, how to turn them from maladaptive to adaptive.

 According to Zhang and Guo, researchers have moved well past Freud’s original position on defense mechanisms, and the concept is now an integral feature of such areas within psychology as cognition, emotion, personality, and development.
 A well-known categorization of defense mechanisms by George Vaillant in 1994 differentiated between immaturedefense mechanisms, such as projection (blaming others) and denial, and mature defenses, like humor and sublimation (turning your unconsciousmotives into productive activity).
 Other models building on Vaillant have similarly attempted to categorize defense mechanisms along a continuum from unhealthy to healthy.